Coskon/coskmusicbot/README.md

 - Play from file attachment(s): When using the `play` or `fastplay` commands, appart from the url/query, you can now attach audio files to the message (if it doesn't play then it's probably a incompatibility issue, though it seems to accept a lot).
 They will be added to queue in order of attachment, and they will be added first, before the url/query is processed.
 - `shazam` and `autodj` are now faster for longer videos.
 - New command: `autodj [query]`, alongside new parameter `AUTO_DJ_MAX_ADD`, gets related songs from the one it's currently playing/the user provided via query, and adds them to the queue each time the queue is about to end.
 By default it adds 3 each time.
 This automatically overrides the current loop mode, but changing the loop mode will override the autodj, so if you want to stop it you can `leave` or `loop [any loop mode]`.
-- Slightly modified `nowplaying` command to be more accurate when retrieving the artist using the spotify API.
-- New command: `eq [mode] [volume]`, alongside two quicker options, `bassboost` and `highboost`. "mode" is either bass/high, and "volume" is how much that band is turning up the volume.
-- New command: `shazam [duration]`, takes a little segment of the currently playing song, gets it (like shazam) and gives info about it. "duration" is by default 15 seconds.
-Useful if you're listening to some sort of mix, livestream, etc. It's a little slower on livestreams, but in general 15 seconds tends to work great.
-- New command/option: `restrict [channel]`, given the name of a text channel, it will restrict practically all bot messages to that channel (this disables referencing).
-Useful to set a "commands" channel.
-Reset it by putting no channel or "ALL_CHANNELS".
-See current channel it's restricted to in `options`.
-- New parameters: `SKIP_PRIVATE_SEARCH` (ignore private/restricted videos when searching, makes searching faster), `SPOTIFY_LIMIT` (limit of tracks in a spotify playlist/album).

 ## Installation Guide
 - Clone or [download](https://github.com/Coskon/coskmusicbot/archive/refs/heads/main.zip) the repository.